jakevdp/sklearn_pycon2013/README.md

-To cache the required data on your computer, please download the tutorial materials as described above, and execute the script called ``download_data.py`` in this directory.
+To cache the required data on your computer, please download the tutorial materials as described above, and execute the script called ``download_data.py`` from the top directory.
 It will cache several datasets to the appropriate places, and you'll be ready to go when it comes time for the tutorial!